Diosmin: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Diosmin protects vascular wellness because it is a venotonic and vasculoprotective substance.
 By altering the parietal muscle tone in the vein wall and controlling noradrenergic activity, it improves venous tone.
 Reduced venous capacitance, distensibility, and stasis are the results of this impact.
 Additionally, by boosting lymphatic rhythm, contraction amplitude, and fluid flow, diosmin enhances lymphatic drainage.
 Additionally, it lessens capillary hyperpermeability and increases capillary resistance, which decreases edema.

-As mentioned, diosmin has anti-inflammatory and antioxidant effects that benefit cellular health.
+As mentioned, diosmin has anti-inflammatory and effects that benefit cellular health.
 Its anti-inflammatory effects are brought about by lowering leukocyte activation and adherence as well as the production of prostaglandins and cytokines.
 On the other hand, diosmin’s antioxidant action is linked to its ability to suppress lipid peroxidation and neutralize reactive oxygen species (ROS), shielding cells from oxidative damage.

 After ingestion, diosmin is hydrolyzed in the stomach to its aglycone form, diosmetin which can act as a type of pharmacokinetics.
 This compound is subsequently absorbed and converted into a number of phenolic acids.